 When I was in grade school, my favorite lunch was canned tomato soup accompanied by an American cheese sandwich on wheat bread, cold or grilled.
-It’s still one of my favorite meals but as I got older, canned soup just didn’t do it for me.
+It’s still one of my favorite meals but canned soup just doesn’t do it for me anymore.
 Classic tomato soup only requires a few ingredients and doesn’t take long to make.
-Sometimes I like to kick it up a notch, so I throw in a seeded, diced jalapeño pepper or a teaspoon of red pepper flakes before blending.
+Sometimes I like to kick it up a notch, so I’ll throw in a seeded, diced jalapeño pepper or a teaspoon of red pepper flakes before blending.

 1 tablespoon minced fresh garlic